mongodb/mongodb-enterprise-kubernetes/README.md

 ### Installation using Helm Chart

 If you have installed the Helm client locally then you can run (note that `helm install` is a less preferred way as makes upgrades more complicated.
 `kubectl apply` is a much clearer way of installing/upgrading):

-    helm template helm_chart > operator.yaml
+    helm template public/helm_chart > operator.yaml
     kubectl apply -f operator.yaml

 You can customize installation by simple overriding of helm variables, for example use `--set operator.env="dev"` to run the Operator in development mode
 (this will turn logging level to `Debug` and will make logging output as non-json)

 Check the end of the page for instructions on how to remove the Operator.